oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

        WHERE DV_ACTION_NAME='Realm Violation Audit' order by 3;
       </copy>
       ````
 3. Create an audit policy on the DV realm `PROTECT_SH1` created earlier in the lab.
 Once created, the audit policy must be enabled.
+Click **F5** to run both and view the **Script Output** frame.

       ````
       <copy>